Financial Improvement Agreements (FIA) 002-02070040

 - customer's needs, and

-- other relevant details given by the customer and, if Permission to Enquire exists, by the Rural Financial Counsellor engaged with the customer
+- other relevant details given by the customer and, if Permission to Enquire exists, by the Rural Financial Counsellor (RFC) engaged with the customer

-The goals, objectives and activities should consider:
+The goals, objectives and activities should be:

 Members of a couple/ partner of a farmer